ERIGrid/ns3-fmi-export/README.md

 When the same message is received at another network node, the associated output variable is set to the same message ID.
 The sending/receiving of messages is simulated with individual ns-3 simulation runs, whose results are stored as events in the queue.

-To define an FMI-compliant ns-3 script, a new class inheriting from *SimpleEventQueueFMUBase* has to be implementedwhich provides the following two functions:
+To define an FMI-compliant ns-3 script, a new class inheriting from *SimpleEventQueueFMUBase* has to be implemented, which provides the following two methods:

-* Function *initializeSimulation()*:
+* Method *initializeSimulation()*:
-  This function allows to define simulation variables (typically member variables of the inheriting class) as inputs/outputs/parameters of the ns-3 simulation.
+  This method allows to define simulation variables (typically member variables of the inheriting class) as inputs/outputs/parameters of the ns-3 simulation.

-* Function *runSimulation( const double& sync_time )*:
+* Method *runSimulation( const double& sync_time )*:
-  This function is called whenever a new ns-3 simulation has to be run.
+  This method is called whenever a new ns-3 simulation has to be run.
   Most of the code it contains is what you would typically find in an ns-3 script.
-  Results of such a simulation can be added to the event queue via function *addNewEventForMessage( evt_time, msg_id, output_var )*.
+  Results of such a simulation can be added to the event queue via method *addNewEventForMessage( evt_time, msg_id, output_var )*.

 After the definition of the class, the macro *CREATE_NS3_FMU_BACKEND* has to be used.
-This macro replaces the typical main function of ns-3 scripts.
+This macro replaces the typical main methods of ns-3 scripts.

 ## FMU generation using Python scripts